 “In the Bachelor of Applied Science (Project Management) (Honours), we are now delivering our lectures and tutorials using a hybrid model, so there is online collaboration and participation embedded throughout the program from the first day rather than as standalone courses.
 We also include industry-relevant software facilitating remote management throughout the program,” she said.

 Build valuable leadership and management skills on top of your current professional knowledge in RMIT’s Graduate Certificate in Project Management.
-With the option to undertake the graduate certificate in as little as six months, you’ll quickly master the ability to run complex projects with a range of stakeholders, manage all phases on time and to budget, and contribute to an increase in business effectiveness.
+With the option to undertake the graduate certificate in as little as six months, in this project management course you’ll quickly master the ability to run complex projects with a range of stakeholders, manage all phases on time and to budget, and contribute to an increase in business effectiveness.

 As a student of the graduate certificate, you’ll also have access to RMIT’s Employer of Choice program – a facilitation program within Property, Construction and Project Management that connects all undergraduate and postgraduate RMIT students to over 350 employers, including companies like Coles, Stockdale & Leggo, Jacobs and the GPT Group.